 - The next day, pour off the water.

-- Place them in to a pot and cover with water 1 inch above the level of the beans.
+- Place them in a pot and cover with water 1 inch above the level of the beans or lentils.

-- Let them simmer with the lid ajar.
+- Bring the pot with the beans to a boil.
+Let them simmer with the lid ajar.

 Here are some very tasty vegan bean and lentil recipes:

 Chili con Vege – This is my very tasty Vegan Chili recipe which is always enjoyed whenever I serve it.
 It is very healthy and it is vegan and gluten-free too.

 Black Bean Soup is Really Good For You On a Cold Day – This black bean soup is so tasty and nutritious.
 It is warming on a cold fall or winter day.
 It is easy to make and filled with nutritious superfood ingredients.
 Black beans are my favourite bean.
 Let’s not forget that this stew is full of protein which is from the beans.

 White Bean Vegetable Stew – How about a very yummy, healthy protein meal filled with vegetables.
 This stew is high in potassium for those of you who need a boost in that area.
 Also, half a cup of white beans is loaded with close to 100 mg of calcium.